Other sections in this guide:

 Your customer Agreements

 Your customers will require standard form finance agreements.
 You can either buy these agreements off the shelf, you could work with a solicitor who may have an agreement suite they can sell you or you could develop your own agreement suite with legal advice.
-Depending on product type, your agreement should highlight whether you want to collect and pass on maintenance costs, charge for excess usage costs (for example incur a fee for extra mileage) and any other return conditions that the customer needs to comply with.
+Depending on product type, your asset finance agreement should highlight whether you want to collect and pass on maintenance costs, charge for excess usage costs (for example incur a fee for extra mileage) and any other return conditions that the customer needs to comply with.

 These requirements may also need to be captured on your system (this could drive costs up slightly too)!